Hormonal contraceptives explained

 All contraceptives – approximate daily hormonal release rates (micrograms)

 As you can see it varies quite a lot.
 But this doesn’t mean that some types or brands are ‘better’ or ‘worse’ than others, because different types of hormones have different levels of ‘potency’.
-Potency is how much on a drug is needed to give a certain affect.
+Potency is how much of a drug is needed to give a certain affect.
 A highly potent drug evokes a given response at low concentrations, while a drug of lower potency evokes the same response only at higher concentrations.
-For example, the hormone Drospirenone (which is in Yasmin and Lucette) needs a lot more than other pills (almost 3000 mcg) to work as a contraceptive.
+For example, the hormone drospirenone (which is in Yasmin and Lucette) needs a lot more than other pills (almost 3000 mcg) to work with he oestrogen component of the pill as a contraceptive.

 Contraceptives also contain inactive ingredients – things like lactose, starch or saline solution that help to bind the pills together, or help inject or deliver the hormones into your blood supply or body.
 These can also impact the way you metabolise the hormones in the contraceptive – whether it acts quickly or slowly in your system.

-The Hormonal coils (IUS) work differently.
-They sit within your womb and release tiny amount of the hormone progesterone into your body over several years.
+The hormonal coils (IUS) work differently.
+They sit within your womb and release tiny amounts of the hormone progestogen into your body over several years.

-Here is the amount of progesterone released every 24 hours for each brand of the Hormonal coil
+Here is the amount of progestogen released every 24 hours for each brand of the hormonal coil.

 For the contraceptive injection it is not possible to work out the amount of hormone that is ‘released’ into you every day, so we can only give you the total amount injected every 8-12 weeks.